gf-eaton/procedures/codesys/README.md

 - [How to configure a DA3000](#how-to-configure-a-da3000)

 # Known facts
-- In CoDeSys 3.5.19 the Sync macro (toolbar arrows) do not sync properly
+- In CoDeSys 3.5.19 the Sync macro (toolbar arrows) do not sync properly;
+  + Workaround is to use 3.5.18.40 The only supported version as of 2023-10-11.

 # Step 0 installation